-Action Done Notes Publish the programme, event documents and practical details available in advance, along with a phone number in case someone is lost, late or has accessibility issues on arrival.
-Provide information on accessible transport options to your/the event venue, including licensed taxis who are reliably known to accommodate wheelchair users and people with assistance dogs.
-Ensure any event shuttles can accommodate wheelchair users.
-If you have attendees coming from overseas, provide a link to airport accessibility information.
-Include hotels that have accessible bedrooms in your accommodation directory.
-If you direct attendees to destination websites for this information, ensure information on accessible accommodation is available.
-Think about other local businesses that attendees may wish to visit and research their accessible facilities.
-You can also add information on the accessibility of local businesses to your website, or link to this information on local destination websites, with a particular focus on those that have step-free access and an accessible toilet.
-Provide a floorplan of the event space and layout.
+Action Done Notes Publish the programme, event documents a practical details available in advance, along a phone number in case someone is lost, la has accessibility issues on arrival. with Provide information on accessible transpor options to your/the event venue, including licensed taxis who are reliably known to accommodate wheelchair users and people assistance dogs.
+Ensure any event shuttles accommodate wheelchair users.
+If you have attendees coming from overseas, provide a to airport accessibility information. can Include hotels that have accessible bedroo in your accommodation directory.
+If you directed attendees to destination websites for this information, ensure information on accessi accommodation is available. ct Think about other local businesses that attemay wish to visit and research their accessifacilities.
+You can also add information on taccessibility of local businesses to your we or link to this information on local destination websites, with a particular focus on those thave step-free access and an accessible to ole site, on at Provide a floorplan of the event space and yout.
 Allow attendees to book concession tickets online.
-Ensure your website meets Web Content Accessibility Guidelines (WCAG) to enable all users to navigate easily.
-Provide a video showcasing the accessibility facilities and services of the venue.
-Ensure all videos are captioned and consider providing audio description.
-O Provide Alternative (Alt) Text for all images.
-Provide information on times when the event may be quieter and consider providing dedicated quiet sessions.
+Ensure your website meets Web Content Accessibility Guidelines (WCAG) to enable a to navigate easily. l users Provide a video showcasing the accessibilit facilities and services of the venue. , Ensure all videos are captioned and consid providing audio description. r Provide Alternative (Alt) Text for all images.
+Provide information on times when the eve be quieter and consider providing dedicate sessions.
 Provide a sensory story for the event.
 Consider BSL translation e.g. Signly.